davej/classy-plugins/README.md

 ### Notes

 Coffeescript or Javascript is fine (or anything that compiles to javascript for that matter).
 If using Coffeescript then please include the compiled javascript along with the source files.
 Optionally you may also want to include a minified version of the source.
 Feel free to depend on a build tool like gulp or grunt for building your source.

-I like double-spaced indentation but use whatever you like.
+The command to run your build should be added to [`scripts.start` in your `package.json`](https://www.npmjs.org/doc/misc/npm-scripts.html).

 Make sure you include an examples directory which includes at least one example of using your plugin.
 I also like to use my example controllers as controllers for my test.